 Your child should bring home a book of their choice and a reading journal.
-They should read for 10 to 15 minutes every day.
-Reading books should be brought into school when they need to be changed.
-Reading journals should be brought in on Wednesday each week.
+They should read for KS1: 10 to 15 minutes every day.
+Reading books and journals should be brought into school each morning.
 Books that have been used will be placed in a box to decontaminate before being put back in the shared library.
 The reading journal includes information about how you can help your child practise his/her reading at home, and should be signed to show you have listened to your child read.
 It also includes lots of helpful information about phonics and spelling for KS1.